zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - Server certificate of the Gateway (with PK).
 This can be signed by the local CA or an external CA
 - Server certificate of the Discovery Service (with PK).
 This can be signed by the local CA
 - Server certificate of the Catalog (with PK).
 This can be signed by the local CA
-- Private key of the JWT Token, alias `jwtsecret`.
-The private key exist as a separate key in the same directory as the keystore
+- Private asymmetric key for the JWT token, alias `jwtsecret`.
+The public key is exported in the localhost.keystore.jwtsecret.cer folder named.
 - The API ML keystore is used by API ML services

 **The API ML truststore**